Signal-to-Noise Ratio (SNR) Calculator

 Common Mistakes

-- ✗Neglecting noise figure when calculating receiver sensitivity
+- ✗Neglecting noise figure when calculating sensitivity — a 6 dB NF degrades sensitivity by exactly 6 dB

 Frequently Asked Questions